9 Paid Summer Internships for High School Students

 Program Dates: 5 weeks during the summer.

 BRAINYAC is a great opportunity if you are interested in a pre-med track and neuroscience.
 This program matches you with a Columbia neuroscientist who serves as a mentor, guiding you through a research project.
 Over a five-week period, which includes weekend training sessions followed by a full-time summer internship, you will gain experience in laboratory research.
 The application process commences each fall and is distributed through partner institutions.
-You’ll have opportunities to receive a paid Merit Fellowship for continued work in Columbia’s mentor’s lab and a position as a paid intern in future BRAINYAC cohorts.
+You’ll have opportunities to receive a paid Merit Fellowship for continued work in your mentor’s lab at Columbia and a position as a paid intern in future BRAINYAC cohorts.

 Location: New York City